France employs Google and Microsoft to protect sensitive data | ExBulletin

 Google and Microsoft, along with market leader Amazon, dominate the territory of data storage around the world, fueling concerns about the risk of US surveillance in Europe following the adoption of the 2018 US CLOUD Act.

-Still, “trustworthy” cloud computing alternatives can be developed within Europe by guaranteeing the location of servers on the French soil and European ownership of companies that store and process data, Le Maire said.
-Says.
+Still, reliable cloud computing alternatives can be developed within Europe by guaranteeing the location of servers on the French soil and European ownership of companies that store and process data, Le Maire said.
+I am.

 Google and Microsoft didn’t immediately respond to requests for comment.
 LeMaire does not mention Amazon.